christophlehmann/vips/Readme.md

 ## Prerequisites

-The [PHP module vips](https://github.com/libvips/php-vips-ext) needs to be present on the server.
+The [PHP module vips](https://github.com/libvips/php-vips-ext) with version 8.8+ needs to be present on the server.
+The versions 8.5+ may work, but are not tested.

+@jcupitt provides some [Dockerfiles](https://github.com/jcupitt/docker-builds) which may help you to get a newer version.

-It can be installed with `pecl install vips`
+The module can be installed with `pecl install vips`

 ## Installation